HeinoPortfolio/MS_Comp_Sci/README.md

 The list of courses is in no particular order.
 The list was created based on a list of required courses provided by the university.
 Please do not assume that there is a chronological order for the courses.

+:memo: **Note:** Some of the courses may not be available.
+The coureses are currently private and maybe only made available by request.

 **Course Number** | **Directory** | Course Type |**Course Description** | Status
 |:-----:|:-----:|:-----: | :----- | :-----:|
 1 |[Intro Prog](https://github.com/HeinoPortfolio/MS_Comp_Sci/tree/main/1%20Intro%20Prog) | Core |Introduction to programming in a contemporary, mainstream, high-level programming language using Python.
 Use of numeric and textual data.
 Use of data structures such as arrays, lists, and dictionaries.  |$`\textcolor{green}{\text{Completed }}`$